The future of metaverse-ready defense

 The Imperative

 Current conflict and history tell us that warfare is multi-domain in nature and there is no sign this will stop being the case.
 The complexity and breadth of the battlespace with more involvement of space and cyber domains, the massive increase of data, and the growing importance and complexity of influencing people’s perceptions all point to a multi-domain future.
 Making the domains work better together, whether they are Cyber and electromagnetic (CEMA), Space, Air, Land, or Sea is a strategic imperative for many nations and reflecting this, the overarching theme for DSEI 2023 was ‘Achieving an Integrated Force’.
-This multi-domain integration (MDI) means that all aspects of defence work together to achieve a common goal.
-It goes beyond the military, and requires effective integration of all domains, across defence and industry partners, academia, wider government and allies.
+This multi-domain integration (MDI) means that all aspects of defense work together to achieve a common goal.
+It goes beyond the military, and requires effective integration of all domains, across defense and industry partners, academia, wider government and allies.

 The Challenge